 - The Pharisees were a group of people who tried to keep every part of the Jewish law very strictly.
-Most of them felt that Jesus was not strict enough. - This Herod was not a king, but he was the ruler of the area of Galilee. - Demons are sometimes also described as evil spirits: spiritual forces that disturb or distress people - this might be interpreted as mental illness.
+Most of them felt that Jesus was not strict enough. - This Herod was not a king, but he was the ruler of the area of Galilee. - It was thought that people who were very disturbed or distressed had a demon inside them, changing their behaviour.
+We understand the causes of mental illness very much better now.